cloudbase/garm/contrib/providers.d/openstack/README.md

-# OpenStack external provider for GARM
+# OpenStack external provider for garm

 This is an example external provider, written for OpenStack.
 It is a simple bash script that implements the external provider interface, in order to supply ```garm``` with compute instances.
 This is just an example, complete with a sample config file.